 I’ve been craving something super spicy, maybe Indian or Thai food.
 Unfortunately we have no Indian restaurants and I wasn’t in the mood for our only Thai restaurant.
 I browsed Pinterest to get some ideas and finally decided on peanut noodles.
-My boyfriend thinks that peanut butter and pasta belong nowhere near each other but I LOVE the combination!
+I know that some people think that peanut butter and pasta belong nowhere near each other but I LOVE the combination!

 I read several recipes and came up with this, and let me just say, it’s pure deliciousness!